sidd-cr7/task-manager/README.md

 # Task Manager

-A clean and minimal task management application built with **React**, focused on simple UX, clear state handling, and a modern UI.
+A clean and minimal task management application built with React, focused on simple UX, clear state handling, and a modern UI.

 This project was created as part of a frontend screening task.